s225134/Program_Verification-G7P1/README.md

 1. In a series of steps, transform the `AST` of the program into simpler programs in `IVL`;
 2. Transform the `IVL` programs into [expressions](https://oembo-sse.github.io/slang/slang/ast/struct.Expr.html) that can be verified with an [SMT solver](https://oembo-sse.github.io/slang/smtlib/struct.Solver.html); and
 3. [report errors](https://oembo-sse.github.io/slang/slang_ui/struct.Context.html) to the user, making sure that the *location* and *message* of the error are fitting.

+## Getting Started

+First, make sure that you have [Rust](https://doc.rust-lang.org/book/) and `z3` installed on your machine and available in your `PATH`.

+After that, you can use the template in the `project1` folder of your project repository.
-To start the template, you can execute `cargo run` (and then open [`http://localhost:3000/`](http://localhost:3000) in your web browser).
+To start your verification tool, execute `cargo run` (and then open [`http://localhost:3000/`](http://localhost:3000) in your web browser).
 The tool will run until you close it with CTRL + C.

 To run all tests in the `tests` folder, you can run `cargo test`.
 We strongly recommend that you add your own tests for each feature.